alejandrapdf/AEDLocator/README.md

 - **Location Map**: Interactive map that shows the user’s location and the nearest defibrillators.
 - **Responsive Design**: The design adjusts to various screen sizes to provide a seamless experience across devices.

-## Current Implementation
-This project showcases the application’s progress so far, including the completed design iterations and the ongoing development of the app.
-The implementation focuses on integrating the location features and preparing the app for real-time updates.

 ## Future Development
 - **Enhanced AED Database**: Expansion to include more locations and real-time updates of AED availability.
 - **Push Notifications**: Alerts for users to notify when they are near a defibrillator.